QueryCollection

 // You can derive a new collection that's a subset of it.

-// Imagine you have a collections of todos.
+// Imagine you have a collection of todos.

 const todoCollection = createCollection({